-When teaching the ASTD E-Learning Instructional Design Certificate programs, I come in contact with countless instructional designers, both inexperienced and veteran, sincerely attempting to create the best e-learning modules possible.
-Usually, I notice two things:
+When I come in contact with instructional designers, both inexperienced and veteran, sincerely attempting to create the best e-learning modules possible, I usually notice two things:

 - Their instinct is to do the standard design activities that are suggested by tradition, by the authoring tools, and by example.